simonmichael/hledger_site/Editor-configuration.md

 - do something locally to keep ledger-mode happy, eg define a small add-on command mimicking the required ledger command.

-Eg: `ledger-display-balance-at-point` (`C-c C-p`) runs `ledger cleared ACCT`. hledger doesn't have this command, so you could make it by creating `hledger-cleared.sh` in $PATH:
+Eg: `ledger-display-balance-at-point` (C-c C-p) runs `ledger cleared ACCT`. hledger doesn't have a "cleared" command, so you could make it by creating `hledger-cleared.sh` in $PATH:

     #!/bin/sh
     hledger balance -N "$@"  # or add -C, or whatever you like

-To toggle a transaction's cleared status in ledger-mode: move point to it, C-c C-e.
-To toggle just a posting's status: C-c C-c.

-[#367 ledger-mode setup for hledger needs documenting](https://github.com/simonmichael/hledger/issues/367) has more discussion and tips.
+[#367 ledger-mode setup for hledger needs documenting](https://github.com/simonmichael/hledger/issues/367) has more discussion and tips, which should be collected here.

+To toggle a transaction's cleared status: move point to it, C-c C-e.
+To toggle just a posting's status: move point to it, C-c C-c.

 #### General tips